HalfAHole/Attempt-at-obfuscated-code-for-dermining-prime-numbers-without-or-/README.md

 This was written as a way of learning the C programming language.
 It started off with an array system that could do really, really big numbers by a series of arrays but could only do factors up to (2^64)-1.
 This approach was testing one factor at a time.
 A future version of this program may incorporate the series of arrays system but until now it is limited to numbers of 128,000 digits in length.
-That is more than my laptop can handle.
+That is what my 4Gb laptop can handle.

 As we can see factors ending in either 1, 3, 7, or 9 can be tested with the above process.
 Even numbers are tested by checking whether the last digit is 0, 2, 4, 6 or 8 and divisibility of five is similarly calculated by checking for 0 or 5.
 Divisibility by 3 is done by taking the sum of the digits and checking whether that is divisible by 3.